CardStreams/cardstreams-js-sdk/README.md

 Lifestreams JS SDK
 =========

-JavaScript Http Wrapper provides a set of methods to interact with Lifestreams API in a browser context.
+JavaScript HTTP Wrapper provides a set of methods to interact with Lifestreams API in a browser context.

 Prerequisites
 -------------